Orthostatic hypotension: Anatomy and physiology

 To maintain sufficient blood pressure, the body has several compensatory mechanisms.
 Baroreceptors, a kind of mechanoreceptors, play a crucial role in conveying data about blood pressure in the autonomic nervous system.
 The data is conveyed to regulate the peripheral resistance and heart output, keeping blood pressure within an established normal limit.
 There are two kinds of baroreceptors: high-pressure arterial baroreceptors and low-pressure volume receptors, both activated by the stretching of vessel walls.

 Arterial baroreceptors are situated in the carotid sinuses and the aortic arch, while the low-pressure volume receptors, known as cardiopulmonary receptors, are in the atria, ventricles, and pulmonary vasculature.
 Arterial baroreceptors detect changes in blood pressure and transmit this information to the brainstem, the nucleus of the solitary tract, which modulates the activity of the autonomic nervous system (ANS).
 This results in decreased blood pressure, which leads to an increase in heart rate.
-What's more, the venoarteriolar axon reflex, which results in the constriction of arterial flow to muscles, skin, and adipose tissue also helps stabilize blood pressure.
+The venoarteriolar axon reflex, which results in the constriction of arterial flow to muscles, skin, and adipose tissue, also helps stabilize blood pressure.